domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Don't obsess over the names or naming of things (i.e., pure memorization); rather, focus on understanding the thing itself and how it works to the best of your abilities.

 Science is imagination in a straight jacket.

+## Michel Foucault, French Historian
+There is no such thing as "human" or "creativity".

+Power determines right vs. wrong.

+Those who are marginalized experience power in ways that try to usurp that power.

 ## Game Theory
 Tit for tat is the proven, most effective life strategy.